Sale

 Description

-Just a stone's throw from the Louvre and the Seine, in the heart of the antiques district, nestles a sublime Hôtel Particulier with five floors spread over 349.16 m2.
+In the heart of the antiques district, nestles a sublime Hôtel Particulier with five floors spread over 349.16 m2.

 This confidential gem perfectly combines sophistication and comfort in a unique contemporary setting.